 Sell donated gold and silver from Macclesfield charity shops, online and by post.

 When a watch or gold jewellery is donated to a Macclesfield charity shop, the volunteer pricing it rarely has a way to check the metal value.
 GoldPaid gives charity teams that check online.
 Send photos and questions to GoldPaid on WhatsApp, receive a free prepaid Royal Mail Special Delivery label to post the items in, and get a written valuation with no obligation.
-Accepted offers are paid by Faster Payments into the charity’s registered bank account, declined items returned tracked and insured for free.
+Accepted offers are paid by Faster Payments into the charity’s registered bank account, declined items returned tracked and signed for, free of charge.

 Charity shops in Macclesfield